5 Things to Know About the iOS 14.5.1 Update

 iOS 14.5.1 Jailbreak

 The developer teams behind the Checkra1n and unC0ver jailbreaking tools have released versions that are compatible with newer versions of iOS 14, but only Checkra1n (which is currently in beta) is compatible with iOS 14.5.
-It’s unclear if it’s compatible with iOS 14.5.1.
+Unfortunately, they don’t appear to work with iOS 14.5.1.

 The newest version of unC0ver is compatible with newer iPhones including the iPhone 12 series.
 That’s big news if you’ve been waiting to jailbreak your new phone.
 Unfortunately it’s only compatible with versions up to iOS 14.3.